Key Takeaways

 - Buy NAS-rated drives for a NAS: desktop drives are not built for continuous multi-bay operation.
 Match drive count to your RAID 6 plan.

-- SSD prices moved in 2026: the memory-chip shortage raised NAND pricing — compare the Samsung 990 Pro and WD Black SN850X on the day, since the cheaper one shifts.
+- SSD prices moved in 2026: the memory-chip shortage raised NAND pricing — compare the Samsung 990 Pro, WD Black SN850X, and Crucial T705 on the day, since the cheaper one shifts.

 - Check the warranty: high-end NVMe SSDs typically carry a 5-year warranty with a stated endurance rating (TBW).
 Confirm both for your chosen model.